AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/manage-gradle-dependencies.md

 Installation via [Maven](https://maven.apache.org/) & [Gradle](https://gradle.org/) is the easiest and recommended way to get the AEP SDK into your Android app.

-Our getting started guide and the Android installation instructions generated for Mobile Properties in [Data Collection UI](https://developer-stage.adobe.com/client-sdks/documentation/getting-started/get-the-sdk/) use dynamic versioning for Gradle dependencies.
-This is done to simplyfy getting started with the latest versions of our SDKs.
+The Android installation instructions generated for mobile properties in the Data Collection UI, as indicated in our [getting started guide](https://developer.adobe.com/client-sdks/documentation/getting-started/get-the-sdk/), use dynamic versioning for Gradle dependencies.
+This is done to simplify getting started with the latest versions of our SDKs.
 Use of dynamic dependency version is not recommended as it makes builds non-deterministic.
 This causes builds to break without any obvious change, and worse, can be caused by a transitive dependency that the build author has no control over.

 To have predictable builds, follow one of these approaches when managing gradle dependencies.